senselogic/ALCHEMY/README.md

 ## Template syntax

-The imported data can be exported to custom text files using a Lisp-like syntax.
+The table rows can be exported to custom text files using a Lisp-like syntax.

 ```javascript
 (